1800

 result of widespread social unrest, attributable to the disrupting

-socio-economic transformation which Iran was undergoing in response to
+socio-economic transformation which Iran Iran

 *Agha Khan, the leader of the Isma‘ili Shi‘a Muslims of India and Pakistan, was born. {See Notable Births below.}